 Please note that digital objects included in the DTA reserve the copyright restrictions that are specified in the record for each object.
 If visitors to the site wish to use digital objects from the DTA, even when "No Know Restrictions on Use" is indicated in a record, they are responsible for determining whether their use would qualify as fair use or whether they need to secure permissions from copyright holders.
 Requests for permission to use or reproduce any materials on this site should be directed to the copyright holder or hosting institution, not to the DTA.

-While the purpose of the DTA is to make trans history more accessible, we make every effort to do so without violating copyright law or the privacy of individuals who are represented in the collection.
+While the purpose of the DTA is to make trans history more accessible, we make every effort to do so without violating copyright law or the privacy of the individuals who are represented in the collection.
 If any material on this site is found to violate copyright law, the DTA will notify the contributor and we will take down the material immediately.
 If any material on this site violates personal privacy, please contact us and we will address the situation immediately.

-The DTA includes explicit materials containing nudity and sexually graphic content.
+The DTA includes explicit materials containing nudity and graphic content.
 In determining whether objects qualify as explicit we use the following guidelines:

 - object shows a person of any gender exhibiting below the waist nudity, front or back.